Furnace Savings Calculator Burlington, ON

 96% → 98% AFUE$30 – $60/yr$450 – $90015 – 30 years

 *Heat pump savings combine furnace gas reduction + AC electricity savings.
 Burlington Enbridge commodity rate ~$0.138/m³.
+Verify current gas rates directly with Enbridge before making upgrade decisions.
 Annual heating gas consumption estimated ~1,800–2,600 m³ for average Burlington two-storey.

 Understanding the Math Behind Furnace Efficiency Savings